European Minerals Day

 This initiative by the European minerals sector and related organisations gives the opportunity to the European-wide public to explore the world of minerals and discover more about an industry that affects every aspect of our lives.

 This biannual event welcomed more than 30,000 visitors in over 100 sites in 17 European countries during its first edition in 2007.
-The European Minerals Day 2009 engaged children and adults at more than 160 sites in 27 countries.
+The European Minerals Day 2009 engaged children and adults at more than 160 sites in 27 countries, and in 2011, more than 200 events took place at 180 sites in 21 European countries and 11 countries in the rest of the world.

 Minerals play an essential role in our lives with 70% of EU manufacturing production depending on mined substances.
 The construction, chemicals, automotive, aerospace and machinery sectors, which provide a total added value of € 1324 billion and 30 million jobs all depend on access to raw materials.